THS-International/website/src/markdown-pages/faq.md

           [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vRBIcNbmG1vW0L47mWMuLZHwui7QHFuIz8RlkTrKtgIUh21nwcyDRdkFi56i1O2j1EvkmFlEqJ4yw0i/pubhtml).

-          If you cannot see your Chapter events, it means that you have registered with the wrong field of study.
-Please contact our Facebook Page or write <mailto:info@thsint.se> so we can correct that.
+          Also check to see what study field you have registered to.
         title: Why can’t I see events from my Chapter?
   - category: Payment for Events
     questions: